Frequently Asked Questions

 5. I am not currently a member and don’t know any members.
 I am very interested in attending a particular meeting.
 May I?

 We welcome guests!
-The luncheon fee for nonmembers and for guests of members is $40.
+The brunch/program fee for nonmembers and for guests of members is $40.
 Register for the event as a Guest.

 6. Why does the Madison Civics Club invite students and special guests to its meetings?